Yann77/auctions-spike/README.md

 TODO:
 * use timeout for bid session instead of a button
+* scroll down to latest bid
+* persist bid history on refresh with local storage
 * unit testing with Angular Material 2
 * merge express server startup with angular cli 'ng serve' command